 3. Horses need to be trained

-Horses are intelligent animals, and with proper training, they can be very obedient.
-However, it is important to remember that horses need to be trained in a way that is respectful and gentle.
+All equines are intelligent animals, and with proper training, they can be very obedient.
+However, it is important to remember that they need to be trained in a way that is respectful and gentle.
 Harsh treatment will only lead to a resentful horse.
 When training your horse, make sure to use positive reinforcement – this means rewarding them when they do something correctly.
 Horses respond best to treats such as carrots or apples, but you can also use verbal praise.
 Training should start at a young age, and it is important to be consistent with your commands.
 If you are patient and kind, you will soon have a well-trained horse who is a joy to ride.

 4. Horses need to be treated with respect

-Horses are noble animals, and they should be treated as such.
+Equines are noble animals, and they should be treated as such.
 This means handling them gently, speaking to them calmly, and being aware of their body language.
-Horses are very intuitive creatures, and they can sense when something is wrong.
+They are very intuitive creatures, and they can sense when something is wrong.
 If you treat your horse with respect, you will develop a strong bond that will last a lifetime.
-Remember – horses are not just animals, they are living, breathing creatures that deserve our care and compassion.
+Remember – Equines are not just animals, they are living, breathing creatures that deserve our care and compassion.
 Sometimes, the best way to show your horse that you love them is simply by spending time with them.
 Groom them, brush their mane, and give them a good rubdown.
 Let them know that they are special – after all, they are!

 5. Horses need exercise